astropy/photutils/docs/centroids.rst

 ------------

-`photutils.centroids` provides several functions to calculate the centroid of a single source.
-The centroid methods are:
+`photutils.centroids` provides several functions to calculate the centroid of a single source:

 * :func:`~photutils.centroids.centroid_com`: Calculates the object
   "center of mass" from 2D image moments.